- Practice Areas

 When a court order or verdict has been handed down that you are not in agreement with, you have the right to file an appeal.
 An appeal sends a request to a higher court, asking for a review of your case and for the judgment to be changed or reversed.
 If you or a loved one needs help to appeal a court’s decision in a family law case, contact Twyford Law Office.
 Have your case reviewed for free by calling (509) 327-0777 or get in touch with us online.

 Unless spouses can reach an amicable agreement on all the issues surrounding a divorce, the outcome will be uncertain as it will be left up to a family law judge.
-That includes property division, spousal support/maintenance, a parenting plan, child support, custody, and more.
 It may result in one or neither spouse being wholly satisfied with the results and they may want the court order or verdict reviewed by the higher court.
 However, there is no guarantee that the appeals court will come to a different conclusion.

 In the United States, appealable divorce and family law matters may involve issues related to property distribution, maintenance, child custody, and more.
 There must be grounds for the appeal; it cannot only be based on the fact of not liking a court’s decision.
 These grounds may include:

 Both temporary orders, as well as final decisions after the completion of a trial, can be appealed.
 A “stay” or delay of an order’s enforcement may also be requested, pending the outcome of the appeal.

 Contact a Spokane family law appeals attorney to begin the process as soon as a specific order is handed down that you would like to appeal, rather than waiting for the divorce to be finalized as a whole.
 In Washington state, a Notice of Appeal must be filed within 30 days once the order is given.
 The same time limit applies to temporary orders as well.